saintskeeper/morgana-agent-protocol/commands/morgana-plan.md

-# QNEW Command - Sprint Planning Generator
+# MORGANA-PLAN Command - Sprint Planning Generator

 Understand all BEST PRACTICES listed in CLAUDE.md.
 Your code SHOULD ALWAYS follow these best practices.

 ## Purpose

-Generate structured sprint plans that can be executed by QDIRECTOR with clear tasks, dependencies, and exit criteria.
+Generate structured sprint plans that can be executed by Morgana Protocol with clear tasks, dependencies, and exit criteria.

 ## Workflow